PhilT/machines/README.md

     gem install machines

-### Generate an example build script
+### Generate an example project

     machines new example

-Creates the `example` folder and copies in an example template.

 ### Configure your deployment

 Take a look at the generated project.
 It contains several folders with templates and configuration settings for various programs, your `Machinesfile` and the various `.yml` files.

-`machines.yml` is your machine architecture.
-Here you'll add all the computers in your environment.
+* `machines.yml` is your architecture.
+Here you'll add all the computers in your setup.

-`webapps.yml` lists the web applications you develop and maintain.
+* `webapps.yml` contains the web applications you develop and maintain.

-`config.yml` contains settings for various packages.
-Version numbers, Cloud configuration, paths, etc.
+* `config.yml` contains settings for various packages.
+Versions, Cloud setup, paths, etc.

-`users/` contains user specific preferences, dotfiles, etc
+* `users/` contains user specific preferences, dotfiles, etc

+So here is the recommended approach to configuring your environment:

-* Create your architecture in `machines.yml`
+* Create your architecture in `machines.yml` (see notes in file)
 * Add you webapps in `webapps.yml`
 * Edit the build script (`Machinesfile`)
 * Add your websites certificates and amazon private key (if required)